 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-Together, these will make up the suite of policies to safeguard and promote the welfare of children in this academy:
+Together, these will make up the suite of policies to safeguard and promote the welfare of children in this academy.

-- Accessibility Plan
+- Accessibility Plan.

-- Anti-Bullying revised for 2023-2024
+- Anti-Bullying revised for 2023-2024 (LA template policy in the process of being revised).

-- Attendance Policy
+- Attendance Policy.

 - Behaviour policy

 - Equality.

-- Central Record of Recruitment and Vetting Checks
+- Central Record of Recruitment and Vetting Checks.

-- Complaints' Procedure Statement
+- Complaints' Procedure Statement.

-- Online Safety Policy
+- Online Safety Policy.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty
+- Radicalisation Prevent Duty-

-- Health and Safety Disability Equality Action Plan
+- Health and Safety Disability Equality Action Plan.

+- Home-school Agreement Document.

 - Child on Child Abuse revised 2023-2024

-- Physical intervention/positive handling
+- Physical intervention/positive handling.

-- Register of Pupil Attendance
+- Register of Pupil Attendance.

-- School Access Policy
+- Academy Access Policy.

+- Academy Behaviour.

 - Knife Crime Guidance 2022

-- Mental and Physical Health (KCSiE 2023 Part One, Part Two and Annex A and paragraphs 165, 171 to 187)
+- Mental and Physical Health (KCSiE 2023 Part One, Part Two and Annex A and paragraphs 165, 171 to 187).

-- Special Educational Needs
+- Special Educational Needs.

-- CRB Use of Reasonable Force Policy/ Guidance
+- CRB Use of Reasonable Force Policy/ Guidance.

-- Staff Behaviour (Code of Conduct policy)
+- Staff Behaviour (Code of Conduct policy).

 - Staff Disciplinary

-- School information published on a website
+- Academy information published on a website.

-- Visitors and VIP Guidance 2023-2024
+- Visitors and VIP Guidance 2023-2024.

-- Whistleblowing Policy
+- Whistleblowing Policy.

-- RSHE policy

-- LAC policy
+- PSHE policy.